aryanpalave/AirDeck/README.md

 # Hand Gesture Arpeggiator

-Hand-controlled arpeggiator + drum machine + audio reactive visualizer, served as a web app and built with threejs, mediapipe computer vision, rosebud AI, and tone.js.
+Basic hand controlled midi-controller, served as a web app and built with threejs, mediapipe computer vision, rosebud AI, and tone.js.

 - Hand #1: controls the arpeggios (raise hand to raise pitch, pinch to change volume)
 - Hand #2: controls the drums (raise different fingers to change the pattern)